Crew of the Titanic

-The crew of the Titanic were among the estimated 2,240, people who sailed on the maiden voyage of the second of the White Star Line's Olympic-class ocean liners, from Southampton, England to New York City in the United States.
+The crew of the RMS Titanic were among the estimated 2,240 people who sailed on the maiden voyage of the second of the White Star Line's Olympic-class ocean liners, from Southampton, England, to New York City in the United States.
 Halfway through the voyage, the ship struck an iceberg and sank in the early morning of 15 April 1912, resulting in the deaths of over 1,500 people, including approximately 688 crew members.

 Crew

 The following is a full list of known crew members who sailed on the maiden voyage of the RMS Titanic.

 Included in this list are the nine-member Guarantee Group and the eight members of the ship's band, who were given passenger accommodations and treated as both passengers and crew.
 They are also included in the list of passengers on board RMS Titanic.

 Crew members are colour-coded, indicating whether they were saved or perished.